mcmahog1/ReadMe_Imputation/README.md

 #Data
-Data (directly genotyped data, genetic maps, reference halplotypes) for this practical is available in pract6_GWAS/data Scripts (files containing commands) should be saved in pract3_GWAS/scripts You should save your output to pract3_GWAS/output
+Data (directly genotyped data, genetic maps, reference halplotypes) for this practical is available in pract6_GWAS/data.

-If you get really stuck, example scripts and ready­made output are available in pract3_GWAS/results (no peaking unless you have to!)
+We will be using the ‘clean’ GWAS dataset that you encountered in "Practical 3 : Genome­wide association study in Plink".

+We will be examining the transmembrane protein 18 (TMEM18) gene on the p telomere of chromosome 2 (2p25.3).

+Scripts (files containing commands) can be found in pract6_GWAS/scripts

+You can save your output to pract6_GWAS/output

+We will not have enough time to phase and impute the data.
+If the program is taking to long and you are ready to move one, please press "control" and "z" together.
+This will stop the program and then refer to the ready­made output is available in pract6_GWAS/results.

+#Exercise 1 ­ phasing the first 5 mB of chromosome 2